CatifiedSWE/kuthakai-2/src/modules/community/README.md

 # Community Module

-This module handles all community-related features including the community feed, leaderboard, and social interactions.
+This module handles all community-related features including the community feed, leaderboard, reviews & ratings, and social interactions.

 ## 📁 Structure